FleekHQ/fleek-blog/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ---
 template: post
 draft: false
+title:
-title: 'To DFINITY and Beyond: Static Front-end Hosting, Internet Computer Gateway, and the Next Steps.'
+  "To DFINITY and Beyond: Static Front-end Hosting, Internet Computer Gateway, and the Next Steps."
 slug: to-dfinity-and-beyond-dfinity-frontend-hosting
 date: 2021-03-09T03:00:00.000+00:00
 socialImage: https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/DfinitySites.png
 canonical: https://blog.fleek.co/posts/to-dfinity-and-beyond-dfinity-frontend-hosting
+description:
-description: It’s happening.
+  It’s happening.
 DFINITY + Fleek are coming together to power front-end and sites hosting on the Internet Computer, a new Internet Computer Gateway, and our path forward into building trustless web services.
 category: Release
 tags:
   - Internet Computer
   - Hosting
   - Dfinity
 ---

 ![dfinity release](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/DfinitySites.png)

 Major day for Fleek doesn’t begin to even cover it.
 Today, at a virtual event titled[ “Exploring Entrepreneurship in the Open Internet Boom”](https://dfinity.org/techcrunch/) hosted by the [DFINITY Foundation](https://dfinity.org/) in partnership with Techcrunch, we are revealing that we are joining the Internet Computer ecosystem in **full force** and going live on the Internet Computer!

 It’s a special release day — we have a series of new Internet Computer specific features coming out onto the Fleek platform, like **Static Front-end Hosting**!

 This means you can now host and experiment with websites and apps on the Internet Computer's Alpha, a trustless blockchain-based infrastructure; as well as use our Internet Computer Gateway for accessing canisters over HTTP; or our Canister Proxying for resolving sites on the Internet Computer.